threefoldfoundation/info_sdk/src/capacity_layer/container.md

 When running a container, if you want an interactive way to use it, the easiest solution is enabling `CoreX`.

 When CoreX runs in your container, you'll get a web access to your container (`container-ip:7681`) via a web browser.
-On this web page, you can track processes you run and attach they to get a remote console to your processes within your web browser.
+On this web page, you can track processes you run and attach them to get a remote console within your web browser.

 It's like ssh over web page.